frothywater/bottle-archiver/README.md

 A tiny Twitter and Pixiv favorites archiver.

-The archiver is used by collection-philia and digital-nostalgicist @frothywater for archiving his favorites illustrations from Twitter and Pixiv.
+The archiver is used by collection-philia and digital-nostalgist @frothywater for archiving his favorites illustrations from Twitter and Pixiv.
 Its underlying logic should be a small part of Project Bottle, which is yet under construction.